aziascreations/mooss-serialize/readme.md

 types, and because all other solutions I found were either too bloated or didn't work properly with what I had.<br>
 It is by no mean a replacement for other packages, but [...].

-[strong typecheck, with actual recursive typecasting to use shit as classes]
+[strong typecheck, with actual recursive typecasting]

-[Intended to parse data from text, not security against lambdas, callables !!!]
+[Intended to parse data from text, no strong security against lambdas, callables !!!]

-## Usage
+## Setup
-[Mention how it uses annotations !]

 ### Requirements
 * Python 3.9 or newer.